richorama/richorama.github.io/_posts/2020-11-13-command-driven-map.md

 ## Summary

-In a [previous post](/2020/08/14/event-driven-map/) I discussed a pattern for implementing maps in React based web applications.
+In a [previous post](/2020/08/14/event-driven-map/) I discussed a pattern for implementing maps in React based web applications using a pub/sub approach.
 This post expands on this, presenting a complementary approach using the [command pattern](https://en.wikipedia.org/wiki/Command_pattern).

 The basic problem is that the state driven approach of React.js is at odds with API approach of web map components.